 At SWE Sewer Solutions & Engineering, our licensed plumbers know how to safely and effectively use trenchless pipe busting to fix broken and crumbling pipes.
 That’s why our customers trust us to provide unrivaled, lasting professional service at competitive prices.

 For starters, it requires very little excavation.
 Traditional sewer line repair involves digging massive amounts of dirt and concrete even when the affected section is relatively small.

 Additionally, these repairs cost more because of the equipment and manpower used.
 Trenchless rehabilitation and installation is the better choice because it’s a less invasive process that requires less time on the job and very little disturbance to your yard or driveway.

 Pipe Bursting: After a video camera inspection reveals the damaged section of the pipe’s location, we determine if pipe bursting is a reasonable option.
 If the answer is yes, we then draw a new tube through the existing tube.

 The new pipe has a metal tip that breaks up the old, damaged pipe as the new tube moves through it and into place.
 A positive about pipe bursting is that only a small hole needs to be made in the yard’s surface to access the pipe and lay the new one.

 Hammerhead Mole: Unlike pipe bursting, the hammerhead mole is a tunneling device.
 The mole is deployed underground where it tunnels through the soil, creating a pathway through sensitive parts of the yard where a trench isn’t ideal for placing.

 Once the tunnel forms, the Hammerhead mole pushes the new pipe through and into place.
-While this technology offers budget-friendly options for our customers, it’s not always an option.
+While this trenchless technology offers budget-friendly options for our customers, it’s not always an option.
 Soil conditions must be favorable.
 Your technician will help you determine if your soil meets the requirements.